Compare free term life insurance quotes in minutes

 Cons

 • Term life insurance has an expiration date.
-At the end of the term, you’ll need to buy a new policy, renew it at a higher premium, or convert it into a permanent one if you still want insurance.
+At the end of the term, you’ll need to buy a new policy, renew it at a higher premium, or convert it into permanent life insurance if you still want coverage.

 • Term life doesn’t have a cash value savings component.
 Unlike permanent life policies, term life policies only offer a guaranteed lump-sum death benefit.